reverse-developer/Spark-AR-Minecraft-game-filter/README.md

 # Spark-AR-Minecraft-game-filter
-The open source program to my Spark AR Minecraft game instagram / facebook filter
+The is an open source program to my Spark AR Minecraft game instagram / facebook filter.
+Using this filter you can create an AR minecraft platform through your phone.
+Using the character steve in he game, you can walk and move in the game.
+Remember not to jump in lava in the game😂😂😂.

 ![Spark AR Minecraft game filter](https://github.com/Giridharan-girid/Spark-AR-Minecraft-game-filter/blob/master/Spark%20AR%20Minecraft%20game%20filter.jpeg)

 # procedural-ar